f5devcentral/f5-rseries-training/docs/rseries_troubleshooting.rst

 Namespaces
 ---------

 In rSeries, everything runs within a Kubernetes namespace.
 Different namespaces are used for different functions.
 As an example services such as flannel, multus, and coredns run inside the **kube-system** namespace.
 The **kube-virt** namespace is repsonsible for the management of F5OS tenants.
 The F5OS tenants themselves run inside the **default** namespace.
+Run the command **kubectl describe node** to see all the pods and their associated namespaces.

 .. code-block:: bash

+  [root@appliance-1(r10900.f5demo.net) ~]# kubectl describe node
+  Name:               appliance-1.chassis.local
+  Roles:              control-plane,master
+  Labels:             beta.kubernetes.io/arch=amd64
+                      beta.kubernetes.io/instance-type=k3s
   ...
   Non-terminated Pods:          (18 in total)
       Namespace                   Name                                           CPU Requests  CPU Limits  Memory Requests  Memory Limits  Age